Jonty Hurwitz: Career in art

-Hurwitz's work focuses on the aesthetics of art in the context of human perception.
+Hurwitz, in collaboration with is partner, Yifat Davidoff, produces work focuses on the aesthetics of art in the context of human perception.
 His early body of sculpture was discovered by Estelle Lovatt during 2011 in an article for Art of England Magazine: "Thinning the divide gap between art and science, Hurwitz is cognisant of the two being holistically co-joined in the same way as we are naturally, comfortably split between our spiritual and operational self".

 Hurwitz began producing sculptures in 2008.
 In 2009, his first sculpture 'Yoda and the Anamorph' won the People's Choice Bentliff Prize of the Maidstone Museum and Art Gallery.
 Later in 2009 he won the Noble Sculpture Prize and was commissioned to install his first large scale work (a nude study of his father called 'Dietro di me') in the Italian village Colletta di Castelbianco.
 In 2010, he was selected as a finalist for the 4th International Arte Laguna Prize in Venice, Italy.

 In January 2013, Hurwitz's anamorphic work was described by the art blogger Christopher Jobson.
 In early 2013 Hurwitz was introduced to the Savoy Hotel by London art agent Sally Vaughan.
 Hurwitz was commissioned to be Artist in Residence at the hotel and produce a sculpture of the hotel's historically iconic Mascot Kaspar the Cat.
 Hurwitz lived for several months in the hotel producing the sculpture.
 By late 2013, in a special edition of Art of England on portraiture, Hurwitz was cited as the No. 1 portrait artist in the UK.
 In January 2014 Hurwitz was voted No. 46 in the top 100 artists of 2013 by the American art site, Empty Kingdom.
 In the same month, Hurwitz's anamorphic work was blogged as "The best of 2013" by the American Art and Culture magazine, Juxtapoz.
 In 2013 Hurwitz's work was also curated by Science Gallery International for a touring group show entitled 'Illusion' curated by Trinity College Dublin.
 The exhibition led to a 2014/2015 tour in the USA, Kuala Lumpur, Malaysia and Leipzig, Germany.

 In late 2014, he released a series of "nano sculptures" under the title of ″Trust″.
 This series of works captured the attentions of both the scientific and art community, being cited by among others, Nature, Scientific American, Popular Science and Phys.org.
 In 2015, Hurwitz was elected a member of the Royal British Society of Sculptors.
 In a 2015 documentary by CNN International on Hurwitz's artwork, BBC Radio 2 art critic Estelle Lovatt commented on Hurwitz's work: "If Leonardo da Vinci were alive today, he would have been doing what Jonty is doing.
 He would have been using algorithms.
 No one else works like him today.
 His art is the mix between the emotional and the intelligent, and that's what gives it that spark."
 In 2016 the Royal Photographic Society selected a scanning electron microscope photograph by Hurwitz and Stefan Diller as one of the top 100 'Royal Society International Images for Science'.